John H. Osorio

 Areas of Practice

-John serves as chair of the Architectural, Engineering & Construction Defect Litigation Practice Group.
+John serves as Chair Emeritus of the Architectural, Engineering & Construction Defect Litigation Practice Group.
 In this capacity, he oversees a large group of attorneys throughout many of the firm's offices dedicated in the defense of construction professionals.

 For over 30 years, John has handled more than 500 matters in the defense of architectural and engineering firms, general contractors, subcontractors, developers, and owners in litigation matters involving personal injury and property damage.
 The scope of his representation includes construction and design defect matters, breach of contract, delay damage cases, indemnity and coverage, and construction code and safety violation claims.